 Savory Green Smoothie

-A very varied smoothie with a hint of sweetness and a kick of garlic, this one is for you if you're looking yo drink your breakfast.
+A very varied smoothie with a hint of sweetness and a kick of garlic, this one is for you if you're looking to drink your breakfast.
 Ingredients: zucchini, coconut milk, sea salt, carrot, ginger root, ground turmeric, garlic, sprouts, parsley, and basil.

-My very own recipe, this creation was formulated especially to stabilize your mast cells, in turn lessening histamine release.
 All the ingredients are low histamine or naturally antihistamine foods, and include: fresh ginger, oat milk, fresh basil, moringa powder, pure monk fruit powder, salt, organic apples, frozen organic blueberries, baby arugula, and pea sprouts (optional).

-This is a very simple low histamine smoothie with a bite of acidity but sweet overtones, thanks to the base of blueberries.
 The ingredients for this are: frozen blueberries, baby greens, coconut milk, collagen peptides (optional), and camu camu powder.

 Low Histamine Protein Shakes